SDKs

 4. Create the client once for the workspace key.

-5. Call `client.discovery.getCapabilities()` before building a large workflow so you know what the key can access.
+5. Call `client.discovery.getCapabilities()` before you build a large workflow so you know what the key can access.

-6. Build and test one low-risk request, such as a subscriber upsert, before adding sends, deletes, or import jobs.
+6. Build and test one low-risk request, such as a subscriber upsert, before you add sends, deletes, or import jobs.

 7. Handle errors with the same rules described in [Errors](https://mailrith.com/developers/errors.md).